hyltonwalters/event-calendar-plugin/README.md

 - `event_calendar_plugin_before_event_delete`: Triggered before deleting an event.
 - `event_calendar_plugin_after_event_delete`: Triggered after deleting an event.

-Developers can hook into these filters and actions to modify the plugin's behavior or integrate with other systems or plugins.
+Developers can hook into these filters and actions to modify the plugin's behaviour or integrate it with other systems or plugins.

 ## Contributing